Farrely-F/GIGIH3.0-FinalProject/README.md

   npm install
 ```

 4. Ensure you have MongoDB installed and running at the specified `MONGODB_URL` in the `.env` file.
+If you are confused, try checking out the .env example in`.env.example`

 5. Seed the database with dummy data by running